hpc-io/pdc/docs/source/using_pdc.rst

 .. _region-lifecycle:

-Regions define logical subranges within a PDC object and are used to specify what part of the object’s data will be transferred between memory and storage.
+Regions define logical subranges within a PDC object and are used to specify what part of the object's data will be transferred between memory and storage.

 Transfers can be performed in three main modes: